sebastiantare/chileanfires/README.md

 - Measure intersection of clusters of fires in time.
 - Get areas with the most likelihood of fire.
 - Understand how climate variables (from Meteochile) affect the number of fires.
-- Build forecasting of number of fires based on climate variables.
+- Build a forecasting model for the number of fires based on climate variables.